 return mannwhitney(*bucketize(ctrs_0, weights_0, ctrs_1, weights_1, bucket_size))

-We will use the same ranges of sigma2 and beta and draw the same animated series of graphs to see how bucketing performs comparing to the regular tests.
-Here’s the changes for sigma2.
-Modifications to plot_all to support bucketed versions of tests are very simple, so we will not provide plot_all_buckets code here, but you can find it in this repository.
+and draw the same animated series of graphs to see how bucketing performs comparing to the regular tests.
+Here’s the changes for sigma2

 for sigma2 in sigma_list: